 Defamation.
-Personal injury laws apply when one person's defamatory statement causes harm to another person’s reputation.
+Personal injury laws apply when one person's defamatory statement causes harm to another.

 Many personal injury laws date back to old "common law rules."
 Common law refers to law made by judges, as opposed to laws made by legislatures or passed in bills and statutes.

 Common law is not the only source of personal injury law.
-Some legislatures have passed formal legislation or statutory law that touches on personal injury issues.
-For example, when legislatures passed worker's compensation laws, they essentially took all cases of work-related injuries outside of the realm of personal injury and made workers' compensation the exclusive remedy for injured workers (in most cases precluding injury-related lawsuits against employers).
+Legislatures have passed statutes (laws) that touch on personal injury issues.
+For example, when legislatures passed workers' compensation laws, they essentially took all instances of work-related injuries outside the realm of personal injury and made workers' compensation the exclusive remedy for injured workers (in most cases precluding injury-related lawsuits against employers).

 Another state law that comes into play in injury cases is the statute of limitations, which sets a limit on the amount of time you have to file an injury-related lawsuit in your state's civil court system.
-(See Time Limits to File a Personal Injury Lawsuit).
+Learn more about time limits to file a personal injury lawsuit.

 Defendant Does Something to Injure Plaintiff.
 This can be almost any bad act on the part of the defendant, with the exception of contractual breaches, which are handled under a separate body of law known as "contract law."

 Plaintiff Determines that Defendant Breached a Legal Duty.
 The specific legal duty is going to depend on the situation in which the injury occurred.
-For example, drivers have a duty to operate their vehicles with with the level of care that any reasonable person would exhibit while on the road.
-Doctors have a duty to provide medical care with a level of competence that a reasonably skilled health care professional would use under similar circumstances.
+For example, drivers have a duty to operate their vehicles with the level of care that a reasonable person would exhibit while on the road.
+Doctors have a legal duty to treat a patient in accordance with the applicable medical standard of care.
 Manufacturers and distributors have a duty not to put defective or unreasonably dangerous products on the market.

 If a plaintiff agrees to a settlement, the case ends.
 If not, the plaintiff may go to court and file a personal injury lawsuit over the matter.
 Settlement negotiations can also continue once the lawsuit is filed, and a settlement can be reached at any time prior to the civil case being handed over the jury for a finding as to the defendant's liability.